fenago/deep-learning-for-nlp/Lab Guides/chapter_25/Lab_16.md

 A generator must loop forever and yield each batch of samples.
 We can loop forever with a while loop and within this, loop over each image in the image directory.
-For each image filename, we can load the image and create all of the input-output sequence pairs from the image’s description.
+For each image filename, we can load the image and create all of the input-output sequence pairs from the image's description.
 Below is the data generator function. def data_generator(mapping, tokenizer, max_length):
 # loop for ever over images
 directory = 'Flicker8k_Dataset'